 Mr. Nice Guy Bail Bonds is the #1 Bail Bond Company in Southern California and are licensed for Federal Immigration Bonds, as well as California State Appearance Bonds.
 Immigration bonds are somewhat different from the bail bonds required for local criminal charges.
 However, if any criminal charges were made at the time of arrest, a California state appearance bond would need to be made at the same time.
 Mr. Nice Guy can handle both types of bond and bail at the same time.

 The rates for Federal Bonds range from 12%, depending on the charges and the amount of the bond required.
 The premium for appearance bonds is 10%, though discounts can be negotiated for people who have retained a private attorney, members of the military, and members of some other groups.

 Collateral for Federal Immigration Bonds

 Federal and Immigration Bonds require full collateral to cover the cost of the Immigration Bond.
 Credit cards, real estate, stocks, bonds, boats, airplanes, and in some cases, even vehicles, can be used as collateral for the Immigration Bond.

-Mr. Nice Guy has a team of licensed professionals, including bilingual specialists, standing by to explain the Immigration Bond process and help you navigate the confusing world of bonds, collateral, and immigration bureaucracy to help get your friend or loved one home as soon as possible.
+Mr Nice Guy Bail Bonds has a team of licensed professionals, including bilingual specialists, standing by to explain the Immigration Bond process and help you navigate the confusing world of bonds, collateral, and immigration bureaucracy to help get your friend or loved one home as soon as possible.

 Other companies charge hidden fees like: